cjfraley/wargame/HowToPlayMVP.md

     <!-- also considering `d6-3` -->
   - Medic:
     Gain 1 health (up to the max health)
-1. A unit may skip its movement to take 1 of the following actions on their current location:
+1. A unit may skip its movement and attack to take 1 of the following actions on their current location:
   - Place a gatherer on a gold mine
   - Pick up a mod card from an unpillaged ruin
   - Buy a mod card from a merchant